acorujo5/web_app_RII_PyMieSim/README.md

 # appweb_RII_PyMieSim

 ## This repository contains a web app desgined to make calculations for the scattering, absorption and extinction efficiency factors (Qsca, Qabs and Qext) derived from the calculations of the Mie coefficients.
-In order to execute the app, one should download the repository and move from their terminal to the "interface" directory; and from there, compute the commands:
+In order to execute the app, one should download the repository and move from their terminal to the "interface" directory; and from there, input the commands:

 1.) >>python main_app.py --> to use the main version of the app, which makes calculations using preexisting data from the Refractive Index Info database